Tagansko-Krasnopresnenskaya line: History

-Shortly after the Krasnopresnensky radius was commenced in 1972, the construction of the line's two final segments began – the crucial central link and the norther extension to Tushino.
+Shortly after the Krasnopresnensky radius was commenced in 1972, the construction of the line's two final segments began – the crucial central link and the northern extension to Tushino.
 The former was built with two deep level column stations (Pushkinskaya and Kuznetsky most), where one of the centrepieces was the increased diameter of the central vault of 9.5 m.
 After opening in 1975, these stations later became crucial transfer hubs, linking the Zhdanovsko-Krasnopresnenskaya line to Gorkovsko-Zamoskvoretskaya, Serpukhovsko-Timiryazevskaya and Kirovsko-Frunzenskaya lines.

 The latter section, which was set to run further west through the Shchukino district and then turn north towards the end Severnoye Tushino, encountered a significant difficulty when building under the Moscow Canal.
 To avoid flooding, boring had to be done in the winter, and a three-metre thick plane of ice had to be placed on the canal bed.
 Opened in 1975, the line stretched into the northern districts of Shchukino and Tushino, including another transfer to a railway station at Tushinskaya.
 The station Skhodnenskaya was another pioneering design, as it was built using the single-vault technology initially developed for the Kharkiv Metro; this technology, with some modifications, was later widely implemented for other construction projects both in Moscow metro and elsewhere in Soviet Union.
 One station on this stretch was left unfinished because of the lack of need for it and remained derelict for several decades.
 The unfinished ghost station was finally completed and inaugurated forty years later, in August 2014 under the name Spartak.

 Because the line is the busiest on the system, there are significant problems that overstretch its capabilities.
 In particular is the station Vykhino, which was built with too small a capacity to handle the congestion, making it the busiest on the system.
 In 2004 a severe reconstruction increased the area of the platforms and gave the station a desirable facelift.
 Nonetheless, that was insufficient to solve the problem, and in 2013 the line was extended to the south-eastern districts of Moscow outside the Ring Road with the opening of Zhulebino and Lermontovsky Prospekt stations.
 By September 2015, the line had reached a neighboring city of Kotelniki with the opening of an eponymous metro station and the line's new southeastern terminus there on 21 September.